 The key features in B2B sales are the following:

-- More stakeholders.
+More stakeholders.
 Especially in the case of bigger deals a business-to-business sales person has to convince not only one but many different stakeholders.
 Often these stakeholders even have contradicting priorities.
 Someone working in marketing wants the shoes to be from a well-known brand and someone in the purchasing wants to make sure they are as cheap as possible.
 In B2B sales you are most often dealing with more than one buyer from the same account.
-Charming one person is not enough to close your deal!
+Charming one person is not enough to close your deal.

-- Longer time-to-purchase.
+Longer time-to-purchase.
 On average business-to-business sales take longer to close.
 When you are buying new shoes, you just go in the nearest shop and buy them.
-On the other hand, when the shoe shop bought their last batch of shoes, selecting which shoes, which colors and how many they would buy involved decisions from CEO, marketing manager, store manager and a consultant and litres of coffee and dozens of Powerpoint presentations and Excel sheets.
+On the other hand, when the shoe shop bought their last batch of shoes, selecting which shoes, which colors and how many they would buy involved decisions from the CEO, marketing manager, store manager and a consultant, and litres of coffee and dozens of Powerpoint presentations and Excel sheets.
 Don’t expect to get big deals from your new B2B customers.
 Building trust takes time and you’ll probably be handling smaller things until your new customer trusts you.

 Some would also say that B2B buyers are more price-sensitive.
 I’d rather argue that they are more value-sensitive.
 B2B buyers don’t necessarily look for the cheapest alternative but they surely look for the best one to fit their needs.

 What is the best choice depends on a lot of factors of course and that’s exactly why a B2B buyer has a team of professional decision-makers alongside that the B2B sales person has to convince (see earlier).

 Sales can of course be categorized in various different levels.
 An often-used categorization is made based on the target of the sales activity.
 Categorizing sales per sales target gives us three different kinds of sales activities: